 Chris worked for CCGA-P in association with CCG to institute an SMS system and increase the level of safety and training certification through-out the Pacific Region.

 In 2011 Chris became a contract trainer for RCM-SAR, CCGA, RCMP and currently has contracts in place working with Excel Career College in Courtenay as their Marine Program Co-ordinator and Lead Instructor.
 Chris has also found time to operate a 100’ Luxury Yacht as the Captain and Chef Team with Tina, during the summer months from Southern BC all the way to Alaska as well as perform Yacht Deliveries up and down the Pacific coast.
-Chris is also the author of several course syllabuses for SVOP and SDV-BS; he is also writing 2 other course syllabuses and one non-fictional account about working in the Marine sector.
+Chris is also the author of several course syllabuses for SVOP and SDV-BS he is also writing 2 other course syllabuses and one non-fictional account about working in the Marine sector.
 Chris has also been involved as a volunteer Coxswain for RCM-SAR Station 60 when he has time.
-Chris is a strong and loyal supporter of the mission of RCM-SAR and makes himself available to assist in their training Program whenever possible; even travelling in Northern BC to remote communities to help establish SAR Stations as well as Crew training and Certification.
-During one of his Northern trips to the First Nations communities of Gitxaala, Lax Kwa’laams, and Gingolx he was given the name of “Naa Guk”; which translates into his memorable persona as the “Bald One”.
+Chris is a strong and loyal supporter of the mission of RCM-SAR and makes himself available to assist in their training Program whenever possible; even traveling in Northern BC to remote communities to help establish SAR Stations as well as Crew training and Certification.
+During one of his Northern trips to the First Nations communities of Gitxaala, Lax Kwa’laams, and Gingolx he was given the name of “Naa Guk” which translates into his memorable persona as the “Bald One”.

 Chris has also joined the BC Ambulance Service as a Part Time Paramedic.

 Amanda Isberg is a qualified First Aid Instructor with Canadian Red Cross since 2018.

 She works part time as a paramedic with BC Ambulance on the island and has a passion for teaching first aid.